RussC-Xer0n3/The-old-Fusion-Repository/index.md

 ## Investigating helictical equilateral infinite loops

 ### Is it really fusion?
 Yes and No. Let's imagine what is happening in real life fusion, the sun for example is producing and burning hydrogen amongst other gasses.
-As such the sunn is self-reinforcing it's size (almost) and it's existence by producing what it consumes to stay hot and volatile.
+As such the sun is self-reinforcing it's size (almost) and it's existence by producing what it consumes to stay hot and volatile.

 ### So what's the project about if it isn't fusion?
 Glad you asked, I simply called the project fusion for several reasosns